ukpolisci/partygate/README.md

 - [Robustness.R](./Code/Robustness.R): code to reproduce the empirical analyses and tables included in the Online Apendix.

 Please run the code in this order to avoid errors.

+### Online Appendix
+The Online Appendix is available here.